mgarciap/hacker-assessor/API.md

 #### Success Response
 * Code: 200
 * Content: TODO.
-Return the requirementes to reach a seniority.
+Return the requirements to reach a seniority.
 ___

 #### URL